 The Macquarie Book of Events says that New South Wales introduced the first old age pensions in 1900, and similar legislation was passed in Victoria around the same time.
 Enquiries should be directed to archival institutions in those States.

 Police Department correspondence 1908-1952 refers to some residents of other States.
-See also the other suggestions below.
+See also 'Other Suggestions' below.

 Police Department correspondence re old age pensions and invalid pensions 1908-1952 (for Queenslanders plus a few interstate residents).

 This site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Australia License.
 I hold copyright in the contents of the site, which may be used for personal research only.
 If you reproduce any content in any way, you must acknowledge that it belongs to me.
 If you wish to use any part of this site for professional or commercial purposes, you must contact me in advance to obtain my permission.